 Can I join a forest management group scheme?

 FSC places no restriction on the size of the forests managed by the group scheme members, nor on the type of land ownership (including public, private or community owned).
-However, the group itself will set eligibility conditions, which it is necessary to meet in addition to meeting the requirements of the relevant national forest stewardship standard.
+However, each Group Entity must establish rules setting out who can become a member of the group, and of course it is also necessary to meet the requirements of the applicable Forest Stewardship Standard.

 How do I join?

-Please note that whilst it can be cost-effective to be part of a group scheme it is also worth getting quotes for individual certification from FSC accredited certification bodies.
+Please note that whilst it can be cost-effective to be part of a group scheme it might also be worth getting quotes for individual certification from FSC accredited certification bodies.
+Again, we recommend that you contact more than one.

 Can I run a group scheme?